jblindsay/whitebox-tools/README.md

 - ***TangentialCurvature***: Calculates a tangential curvature raster from an input DEM.
 - ***TotalCurvature***: Calculates a total curvature raster from an input DEM.

+## Supported Data Formats
+The **WhiteboxTools** library can currently support read/writing raster data in [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/), ESRI (ArcGIS) ASCII and binary (*.flt & *.hdr), GRASS GIS, Idrisi, SAGA GIS (binary and ASCII), and Surfer 7 data formats.
+Currently GeoTiff files can be read but not written, although work is underway to add data writing capabilities.
+The library is primarily tested using Whitebox raster data sets and if you encounter issues when reading/writing data in other formats, you should report the problem to the [author](#contributors).
+LiDAR data can be read/written in the common [LAS](https://www.asprs.org/committee-general/laser-las-file-format-exchange-activities.html) data format.
+Zipped LAS formats (LAZ) and ESRI LiDAR formats are not currently supported.
+At present, there is no ability to read or write vector geospatial data.
+Shapefile support will eventually be added to the library.

 ## Contributing

 1. Fork the larger Whitebox project (in which whitebox-tools exists) ( https://github.com/jblindsay/whitebox-geospatial-analysis-tools )